Radovan Krejčíř: Attempted prison escape

 A number of illegal items were discovered on 26 September 2015 in an apparent raid of a number of prison cells including that of Krejčíř.
 Amongst the items found were a pistol, ammunition, a knife, an item that appeared to be a Taser, a pepper spray gun, screwdriver steel blade, ten cellphones, a memory stick, a diary which contained the names of witnesses and investigators in his cases and a sketch showing a detailed map of the prison building.
 The escape was to take place at his next court appearance in October 2015.

-It was revealed that a staggering R246 million ($18 million USD) had been made available to ensure the smooth escape of Krejčíř from prison.
+It was revealed that a staggering R246 million (US$18 million) had been made available to ensure the smooth escape of Krejčíř from prison.
 Three prison warders were paid R1.5 million to help expedite the prison break.
 Impeccable sources close to the investigation revealed that the three warders have already been identified and their arrest is imminent.
 Krejčíř has been moved to an underground isolation cell after it has been established that a helicopter was going to be used in the daring raid to free him.
 Some of the R246 million was used to pay for this helicopter to spirit Krejčíř away once he had escaped.
 A part of the money was also to be used to pay all the people, including the police, who were involved in the plan to spring him out of jail and some would have been used to pay for the landing rights for a chartered plane to fly him out of the country.

 Judge of Tribunal in Johannesburg Colin Lamont, condemned him on 23 February 2016 to 35 years in jail.